Music Program

 Magnificent Marching Machine

-The most popular and well recognized ensemble is the Marching Band, known as "The Magnificent Marching Machine".
-The Magnificent Marching Machine (M3) is comprised of 150+ students who perform as musicians, dancers, and color guard at MSU football games, NFL games, and more.
-Most recently the M3 performed in 93rd annual Macy's Thanksgiving Day Parade in 2019 as the first marching band from a HBCU in the state of Maryland to do so.
+The most popular and well-recognized ensemble is the Marching Band, known as "The Magnificent Marching Machine".
+The Magnificent Marching Machine (M3) is comprised of 150+ students who perform as musicians, dancers, and color guards at MSU football games, NFL games, and more.
+Most recently the M3 performed in 93rd annual Macy's Thanksgiving Day Parade in 2019 as the first marching band from an HBCU in the state of Maryland to do so.
 The ensemble has also made cameo appearances in the movie "Head of State" featuring actor-comedian Chris Rock and on radio host Tom Joyner's television show.

 Jazz Band